 top of page

-I am a Postdoctoral Associate at the Department of Political Science at Massachusetts Institute of Technology.
-Recently, I was a Predoctoral Research Fellow at the Middle East Initiative Program at the Belfer Center for Science and International Affairs, Harvard Kennedy School.
-I received my Ph.D. in political science from Northwestern University in summer 2022.
-I am also a Junior Fellow at the Association for Analytic Learning about Islam and Muslim Societies (AALIMS).
+I am an Assistant Professor of Political Science at Marist College.
+Recently, I was a Postdoctoral Associate at the Department of Political Science at the Massachusetts Institute of Technology.
+Previously, I was a Predoctoral Research Fellow at the Middle East Initiative Program at the Belfer Center for Science and International Affairs, Harvard Kennedy School.
+I received my Ph.D. in political science from Northwestern University in September 2022.
+I am also a Fellow at the Association for Analytic Learning about Islam and Muslim Societies (AALIMS) and a Board Member of the American Institute for Yemeni Studies.

 Prior to my graduate studies, I was a Visiting Research Scholar in Anthropology at Duke University and a non-resident Fellow at the Middle East Institute of the National University of Singapore.
-I received a BA, with distinction, from Duke University and an MA from Northwestern University's political science department
+I received a BA from Duke University and an MA from Northwestern University's Political Science Department

 A recent discussion of my latest article can be found here.